dec0dOS/amazing-github-template/README.md

 Please adhere to this project's [code of conduct](docs/CODE_OF_CONDUCT.md).

-You could use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to check for common markdown style inconsistency.
+You can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to check for common markdown style inconsistency.

 ## Support